stackrox/stackrox/scanner/decisions/0009-nvd-cvss-scores.md

 ## Context

 Users who require FedRAMP compliance [must be able see NVD's CVSS scores associated with each CVE](https://www.fedramp.gov/assets/resources/documents/CSP_Vulnerability_Scanning_Requirements.pdf).
-Note: NVD tracks CVEs, so all of tis data is CVE-based.
+Note: NVD tracks CVEs, so all of its data is CVE-based.

 Currently, Scanner V4 provides a single CVSS score and severity, which is preferably from the vendor.
 In reality, the CVSS scores that are shown are from NVD except in the following cases: